sunieee/MAGProcessing/compute_prob/README.md

 ## pipeline

 The pipeline is defined in `run.sh`.
+Before execution, it is necessary to:
+- change `user, password` to `visitor, visdata2023`
-Before execution, modify `export database=scigene_VCG_field` to target the specified field database.
+- change `export database=scigene_VCG_field` to the specified field database, use `visitor` as prefix, like `export database=visitor_HCI_field`.

 The default topN is set to 5000, indicating that the process will focus on the top 5000 authors sorted by hIndex.

 1. **compute_key_papers.py**
    - **compute_key_papers.py** - Calculates the probability of papers for the specified author database.